-OUR MISSION: The Youth Sentencing & Reentry Project (YSRP) uses direct service and policy advocacy to transform the experiences of children prosecuted in the adult criminal justice system, and to ensure fair and thoughtful resentencing and reentry for individuals who were sentenced to life without parole as children (“juvenile lifers”).
-We partner with court-involved youth and juvenile lifers, their families, and lawyers to develop holistic, humanizing narratives that mitigate the facts of each case; get cases transferred to the juvenile system or resentenced; and make crucial connections to community resources providing education, healthcare, housing, and employment.
+The Youth Sentencing & Reentry Project (YSRP) uses direct service and policy advocacy to transform the experiences of children prosecuted in the adult criminal justice system, and to ensure fair and thoughtful resentencing and reentry for individuals who were sentenced to life without parole as children (“Juvenile Lifers”).
+We partner with court-involved youth and Juvenile Lifers, their families, and lawyers to develop holistic, humanizing narratives that mitigate the facts of each case; get cases transferred to the juvenile system or resentenced; and make crucial connections to community resources providing education, healthcare, housing, and employment.
 We also provide trainings on mitigation, and recruit, train and supervise students and other volunteers to assist in this work.
-Our ultimate goals are to keep children out of adult jails and prisons and to enhance the quality of representation juvenile lifers receive at resentencing, and as they prepare to reenter the community.
+Our ultimate goals are to keep children out of adult jails and prisons and to enhance the quality of representation Juvenile Lifers receive at resentencing, and as they prepare to reenter the community.

 In Pennsylvania, kids as young as 10 years old can be prosecuted as adults, meaning that they face time in adult jails and prisons.
-This has harmful consequences for their health, emotional well being,and future.
-It also often means being sent far away from their families and other supporters.
-Being charged as an adult also makes a child 34% more likely to end up back in the system upon release.
+This has harmful consequences for their health, their emotional well being, and their futures.
+It often means being sent far from their families and supporters.
+Being charged as an adult makes a child 34% more likely to end up back in the system upon release.

-Philadelphia also is the largest city in a state that has sentenced more children to life in prison without parole than any other in the country (and hence has the most juvenile lifers in the world): of the ~2,000 juvenile lifers nationwide, 500 received their sentences in Pennsylvania, and 300 in Philadelphia County alone.
+Philadelphia has sentenced more children to life in prison without parole than any other in the country, and has the most Juvenile Lifers in the world.

-YSRP understands that a child, and a juvenile lifer, is more than what a criminal docket or piece of paper says he or she is.
-There is so much more to the story – where they came from, their family life, their strengths and their struggles.
-And we help tell that story in courts in an effort to get kids’ cases transferred to the juvenile justice system, which is far better equipped to address their needs in education, emotional and physical healthcare, and social development–and in an effort to ensure fair and appropriate resentencing for individuals formerly sentenced to life without parole as children.
-We also partner with community organizations to refer youth, juvenile lifers and families to community-based resources that can help address their needs.
+YSRP believes that a child is far more than what a criminal docket or piece of paper says he or she is.
+There is so much more to the story – where they come from, their family life, their strengths and their hopes for the future.
+We tell that story in courts to get kids’ cases transferred to the juvenile justice system, which is better equipped to address their educational, emotional and physical healthcare, and social development needs; and to ensure fair and appropriate resentencing for Juvenile Lifers.
+We partner with community organizations to refer youth, Juvenile Lifers and families to resources that can address their needs.

 We are inspired by the belief that no person is all good or all bad, and that no child should be defined by the worst thing he or she has ever done.
-The experiences of the incarcerated youth, juvenile lifers and their families with whom we have had the privilege to work highlighted the significant need for the services YSRP was created to provide.
-MJ, a 16 year-old boy tried as an adult said, “in criminal court, I felt like I was the smallest person in the room, with the biggest problem.”
-YSRP is driven by the goal of preventing additional children and families from suffering the same fate.
-We launched YSRP in June of 2014.
+The experiences of the young people, Juvenile Lifers and their families with whom partner highlight the significant need for the services and supports YSRP was created to provide.
+Marcus, a 16 year-old boy tried as an adult said, “in criminal court, I felt like I was the smallest person in the room, with the biggest problem.”
+YSRP is driven by the goal of preventing additional children and families from surviving that same fate.
+YSRP officially launched in June 2014.

 A NOTE ABOUT LANGUAGE